-Alternative to Meds Center believes it is wise to seek competent medical oversight & guidance to maneuver through the Trazodone tapering process in an exacting, slow and gentle way.
+Alternative to Meds Center knows how important it is to seek competent medical oversight & guidance to maneuver Trazodone tapering in an exacting, slow and gentle way.

-Side effects from withdrawal symptoms associated with antidepressants such as Trazodone, even after indisputable evidence regarding withdrawal complications, still tend to be largely misunderstood by the same people who prescribe these drugs.
+Side effects and reactions when discontinuing antidepressants such as Trazodone, even after indisputable evidence regarding these complications, still tend to be largely misunderstood and ignored by the same people who prescribe these drugs.

-Alternative to Meds has been a Trazodone tapering and withdrawal help authority for 15+ years.
+Alternative to Meds has been a Trazodone tapering help authority for 15+ years.
 We have published evidence regarding our success.
-Even if the person had what might be considered the most off-the-wall symptoms, these same symptoms are much more common than what is being admitted to.
-Not only do we specialize in these symptoms, but many of us have also had to endure them ourselves in order to become the teachers that we are.
+Even if the person had absolutely off-the-wall symptoms, these reactions occur much more frequently than what prescribers and drug companies might admit.
+At Alternative to Meds, not only are we specialists in resolving these symptoms, but many of us have also had to endure them ourselves and that has enriched us in becoming the teachers and compassionate caregivers that we are.

-In theory, two main scenarios might precede considering getting off Trazodone.
+In theory, two main scenarios precede considering Trazodone titration.
 The first is where the treatment was very successful, and the prescribing physician recommends a gradual Trazodone cessation because the patient is now well.

-The second is where the treatment has not provided the relief that was sought, and sometimes, any perceived benefits are being canceled out by adverse side effects.
-Tapering Trazodone may present a challenge because of possible harsh side effects, coupled with potential side effects that may emerge during withdrawal from Trazodone.
+Far more commonly, the second situation finds the treatment has not provided the relief that was sought, and any perceived benefits are being canceled out by adverse side effects.
+Tapering Trazodone may present a challenge because of particularly harsh reactions that may emerge while weaning off the drug.
 The situation can resemble quite a medical puzzle.
-Often it is wisest to seek competent medical oversight and guidance to maneuver through the Trazodone tapering process.
+For safety reasons, it is wisest to seek competent medical oversight and guidance to maneuver through the Trazodone tapering process.

 Alternative to Meds Center’s Trazodone Tapering Program

 Getting off Trazodone or any drug can present certain difficulties as the body begins to adjust back to a non-medicated state.
-Understanding as much as we can about the mechanics of how antidepressants can affect neurochemistry, and what to expect while trying to quit Trazodone is vital for administering Trazodone tapering as safely and as comfortably as possible.
+Understanding as much as we can about the mechanics of how antidepressants affect and change neurochemistry, and what to expect while trying to quit Trazodone is vital.
+One desires that their Trazodone tapering will be as safe and as comfortable as possible.

-Once the benefits of clearing toxins from the body are well understood it becomes a logical choice because it can support robust neurochemicals naturally.
-Education will expand the client’s understanding of what toxins are exactly and how they can negatively impact health, and so much more.
+Once the benefits of clearing toxins from the body are well understood it becomes a logical choice because it can support the repair of robust neurochemicals naturally.
+Education will expand the client’s understanding of what toxins are, exactly, and how they can negatively impact health, and so much more.
 Using these informational tools, clients can become more confident and able to manage and care for their own health and well-being and may be less likely to feel they must rely on drugs for relief.
 Stopping Trazodone doesn’t have to be so intimidating, once the client has acquired the many tools with which one can begin to overcome such difficulties.
-Clients who have not found success in trying to quit Trazodone before, now can start to experience the kind of confidence and success they have been seeking.
+Clients who have not found success in trying to quit Trazodone before now can start to experience the kind of confident, compassionate care that ensures the successful outcome they have been seeking.

 Educating a person more about healthy neurochemistry and maintenance of a healthy microbiome before approaching the problems of how to get off Trazodone is a bit like showing someone how to drive, in a side by side partnership with the student, before handing the keys entirely over.

 Clients are checked over before beginning their Trazodone tapering regimen and are shown the results of various testing that is done.
-These tests can show the client a snapshot of existing accumulations of neurotoxins, chemical residues, industrial pollutants in specific detail, and much more.
-These neurotoxins can be gently removed from the body using various methods such as low temperature sauna, bentonite clay, mineral baths, and other gentle methods.
+These tests provide a snapshot of existing accumulations of neurotoxins, chemical residues, industrial pollutants in specific detail, and much more.
+These neurotoxins can be gently removed from the body using various methods such as low-temperature sauna, bentonite clay, mineral baths, nebulized glutathione, ionic foot baths, and other gentle methods.
 Neurotoxin removal can be a wonderful enhancement so that stopping Trazodone will be less prone to harsh side effects that may otherwise present where the person’s neurochemistry was compromised or overburdened.